carlobaldassi/GaussDCA.jl/README.md

             the Direct Information, and `:frob` for the Frobenius norm.
 The default is `:frob`.
 (Note the leading colon: this argument is passed as a symbol).
+ * `min_separation`: the minimum separation between residues in the output ranking.
+Must be >= `1`.
+The default is `5`.

 The code will be parallelized if more than one julia worker (as obtained by the `nworkers()` function) is available (by either launching julia with the `-p` option from the command line, or by using the `addprocs` function).
 See the "Additional thechnical notes" section at the end of this document.

 Examples
 --------